ErikKalkoken/aiodiskqueue/README.rst

     asyncio.run(main())

-Please see the examples folder for more usage examples.
+Please see the **examples** folder for more usage examples.

 Installation
 ------------

-You can install directly from PyPI with the following command:
+You can install this library directly from PyPI with the following command:

 .. code:: shell